-A side dish of Mashed Sweet Potatoes made with greek yogurt and a touch of brown sugar provide a tasty balance of complex carbohydrates, fiber, and protein for an easy side dish recipe.
+Mashed Sweet Potatoes made with greek yogurt provide a tasty balance of complex carbohydrates, fiber, and protein for an easy side dish recipe.

 If you know my blog, you’ll realize that this post is seriously lacking in the photo department.
 Normally I share quite a few photos when I post recipes, not only of the process but quite a few of the finished recipe along with my half eaten bite to demonstrate how good it was.
 There’s a serious lack of photos in this post because it happened to just be a regular old side dish that I made with dinner (pork chops, I believe) and I hadn’t planned on actually making a recipe post out of it.
 That is, actually, until I tasted it.